Continuous Batting - will take place in both divisions. If a player arrives late, they will be placed at the end of the lineup without penalty.

 In both leagues, for tied regular season games, extra innings are allowed within the time limit of the game.
 If the time limit has been exceeded, then a single extra inning is allowed.
 Playoff games will have no time limit.
 Playoff games will not end based on weather or darkness; they will be suspended based on the “Suspended Game” rule.

-- Slaughter and Run Rules –
+Slaughter and Run Rules –

-- For 2nd to 5th innings - if team is behind they can catch up and then go ahead by five runs.
-If ahead team can only go ahead by five additional runs.
+For 2nd to 5th innings - if team is behind they can catch up and then go ahead by five runs.
+If ahead, team can only go ahead by five additional runs.

-- Sixth inning only there is no run limit.
+Sixth inning only there is no run limit.

-- Big Barrel Bats – Not Allowed.
+Big Barrel Bats – Not Allowed.
 All bats must contain the new USA baseball stamp or sticker.

-- Bunting and Slashing (fake bunt then swinging) – Not allowed.
+Bunting and slashing (fake bunt then swinging) – Not allowed.

 1st incident – team is warned and all runners return back to the previous base.

-- Substitution – free substitution for all players (Cal Ripken rule).
+Substitution – free substitution for all players (Cal Ripken rule).
 No player may sit more than two innings in a six inning game.
 No player may sit two innings consecutively.
 In the event of an injury, both coaches must agree to the proper thing to do.

-- Minimum Players – Teams in Machine Pitch need a minimum of 8 players to start and finish a game and 9 in the playoffs.
+Minimum Players – Teams in Machine Pitch need a minimum of 8 players to start and finish a game and 9 in the playoffs.
 There will be no automatic out for the 9th spot in the lineup.
 If a team does not have the minimum number of players required for a regular season game, a substitute player from the next league down may play during the regular season.
 The substitute player must bat last.
 Teams that are not able to start and finish a game with the minimum number of players forfeit the game.
 No regular season substitutions are permitted for teams that have the minimum number of players from their own roster.
 No substitutions are permitted in the playoffs.
 When a team is playing with the minimum number of players, in the event of an injury and a player is not able to return to the game within 5 minutes of the injury, it is at the discretion of the opposing coach whether the game can be continued or is forced to forfeit.
 The decision must be made before the next pitch is made.

-- Player Positioning – AA and AAA teams which start a game with less than 10 players must have all infield positions filled, remaining players will play outfield.
+Player Positioning – AA and AAA teams which start a game with less than 10 players must have all infield positions filled, remaining players will play outfield.
 Outfielders must be in the outfield grass when the play begins.
 No rover (short fielder) or additional infielders will be allowed.
 Outfielders may come into the infield to back up a play or cover a base vacated by a long play such as a run-down situation.
 Outfielders may only cover bases on over throws and other non-force plays.

-- Base Runner / Fielder Contact – must try to avoid contact.
+Base Runner / Fielder Contact – must try to avoid contact.
 Umpires have full discretion to make the correct interference and obstruction calls when contact occurs that affects the play.

-- Head First Sliding – only allowed when returning to a base.
+Head First Sliding – only allowed when returning to a base.
 Sliding into first base is NOT allowed.

-- Running for Catcher – only allowed with two outs and the player who made the last batted out must be the substitute runner.
+Running for Catcher – only allowed with two outs and the player who made the last batted out must be the substitute runner.
 A player is only deemed the catcher if they played the position in the previous inning.
 Do NOT call time until the substitute runner is ready to enter the game.
 Running for the catcher is NOT allowed during the playoffs.

-- Playoffs - In the playoffs, the higher seed is always the home team.
+Playoffs - In the playoffs, the higher seed is always the home team.
 The only situation where this does not apply is during a double elimination championship game in which the loser’s bracket team beats the winner’s bracket team.
 Determination of the home team for the final game will be by coin flip.

-- Ejections – Any coach or player that is ejected from a game for any reason, will be required to leave the facility immediately and will be suspended from the next game regardless of regular season or playoffs.
+Ejections – Any coach or player that is ejected from a game for any reason, will be required to leave the facility immediately and will be suspended from the next game regardless of regular season or playoffs.
 Minimum number of players rule applies (see rule #7).

 AA - Runners may not advance on overthrows at any base.